PhilippeR26/Starknet-WalletAccount/doc/migrateToGetStarknetV4.md

 ```
 resp = ["accounts"]
 ```
-### DAPP authorization :
+### DAPP connection :
-First time the DAPP is performing a request to the current account of the Wallet (all requests, except `wallet_getPermission`), the UI is requesting a validation to connect the current Wallet account to this DAPP.
+First time the DAPP is performing a request to the current account of the Wallet (except some cases listed in the [behavior table](#behavior-summary-table-)), the UI is requesting a validation to connect the current Wallet account to this DAPP.
 ![](../Images/ConnectDAPP.png)
 Then the DAPP request is processed.